rsnyderaustin/Ecommerce-Data-Analysis/README.md

 ![Olist Diagram](https://github.com/rsnyderaustin/Ecommerce-Data-Analysis/assets/114520816/2e1c568f-cbf7-4c37-bbf7-736162f19681)

 # Business Questions and Analysis
-### How do customer order reviews change when an order is delivered before and after the estimated order delivery date?
+### How do customer order reviews change when an order is delivered before or after the estimated order delivery date?
 ```
 WITH delivery_delay AS (
 	SELECT reviews.order_id, o.order_estimated_delivery_date,